WBHankins93/HOMEWORK/hw-9-11/github-lab-answers.md

 #5: Why might you want to reset your files back to a previous commit?
   In case you've gone too far in a project and become lost or jumbled in code that you aren't sure where to find a solution

+  Commit 3:

+#1: What command do you use to create a branch?
+  $ git checkout [branch-name]

+#2: What command do you use to use a different branch?
+  $ git merge [branch-name]

+#3: Why would you want to use a branch other than the default master?
+  To get a more recent version of source code after it has deployed